 “I am very aware that many front-line caregivers will receive their education through courses and classes that you teach!
 I wanted to develop teaching resources that would be helpful for you.
-My goal was to provide you with an instructors guide that links the national education standards pertaining to hospice palliative end of life care, and the Ontario provincial vocational learning outcomes, with lesson plans making full use of the text book, workbook, along with the complimentary videos, podcast library and PPT teaching presentations (with lecture notes).
-The Instructors Guide ties all of these resources together, providing lesson plans, references, and ideas for further study.” – Kath Murray
+My goal was to provide you with an Instructors Guide that links the National Education Standards pertaining to hospice, palliative, end-of-life care, and the Ontario Provincial Vocational Learning Outcomes.
+To provide lesson plans and make full use of the text book, workbook, along with the videos, podcast library and PowerPoint teaching presentations (with lecture notes).
+The Instructors Guide ties all of these resources together, providing lesson plans, references, and ideas for further study.”

 - Integrating a palliative approach into the care of people with any life-threatening disease, early in the disease process, across all care settings

-- Reflection and maintaining therapeutic boundaries • Communication, and how to avoid roadblocks and open the doors to conversation
+- Communicating, including how to avoid roadblocks and open the doors to serious conversations

 You will also learn about:

 - Common symptoms, and tools to help you gather information and provide comfort measures

 - Psycho-social needs, and how to create a nurturing place and respond in difficult situations